Neurotech-HQ/sarufi-docs/docs/tutorial-extras/integrate-with-telegram.md

 ## How to test Telegram 📊

-You can test Telegram by sending a message to your bot.
-You can also use the Telegram API to send messages to your bot or use telegram messenger.
+To test your Telegram chatbot, you can send a message to your bot on the Telegram app.
+You can also use the Telegram API to send messages to your bot.

+1. Open Telegram and search for your bot by name.
+2. Click on the bot to start a chat.
+3. Send a message to your bot and see how it responds.

 ## What you learned 👨🏽‍💻

-In this tutorial, you learned how to connect Sarufi to Telegram.
-You also learned how to configure and run your chatbot in Telegram.
+In this tutorial, you learned how to connect Sarufi to Telegram and how to configure and run your chatbot in Telegram.
+You also learned how to test your chatbot by sending messages to it through the Telegram app or using the Telegram API.
+With this knowledge, you can now create your own custom chatbot and connect it to Telegram using Sarufi.